Nesh108/MedOculus/README.md

 # Notes #

-The makefile inside 'Debug' should work already, if everything has been setup properly.
-The include paths are different obviously.
+The Debug folder has been pushed for demonstration purposes of the makefile.

+The project has been setup using Eclipse, the guidelines above match exactly the steps required for compiling the project there.